 PC-Anywhere, PCNFS, POP3, POSTGRES, RDP, Rexec, Rlogin, Rsh, S7-300, SAP/R3, SIP, SMB, SMTP, SMTP Enum,

 SNMP, SOCKS5, SSH (v1 and v2), Subversion, Teamspeak (TS2), Telnet, VMware-Auth, VNC and XMPP.

 For HTTP, POP3, IMAP and SMTP, several login mechanisms like plain and MD5 digest etc. are supported.

 This tool is a proof of concept code, to give researchers and security consultants the

 possiblity to show how easy it would be to gain unauthorized access from remote to a system.

-The program is maintained by van Hauser and David Maciejak.
+The program was written van Hauser and is additiionally supported by David Maciejak.